marcstober/steacc/README.md

    * 2025: Replacing this with a folder with a bit.ly link, so I'm not sure this is quite so useful.
 * Make question-asker it's own published npm package?
 Might be overkill?

+## Testing

+Ensure the full functionality of changing to a project directory works.

+Ensure that uninstalling with `npm uninstall -g` cleans up the bin file (steacc_, steacc, st)

 ## Design Decisions

+### wrapper script

+To support the directory-changing functionality,
+`st` or `steacc` actually are PowerShell scripts that wrap `steacc_` which is not intended to be called directly.

 ### question-asker